Infrastructure, Energy and Utilities

 The recent release of the NPCC2.0 and the NCC Bill are very much welcome developments in Malaysia.
 However, in as far as the NCC Bill is concerned, there are a few aspects that can be improved.
 It is encouraging that NRES has opened an avenue for feedback, giving the public more than one month to provide their inputs.
 It is hoped that this opportunity of input and feedback created by NRES can be fully utilised.
 Given the complexities of a seminal legislation such as a climate change act, stakeholders including civil societies must be given sufficient time to provide their views.

-If you have any questions or require any additional information, please contact Amin Abdul Majid or the partner you usually deal with in Zaid Ibrahim & Co. (in association with KPMG Law).
-This article was prepared with the assistance of Cheng Yen, Associate at Zaid Ibrahim & Co (in association with KPMG Law).
+If you have any questions or require any additional information, please contact Amin Abdul Majid or the partner you usually deal with in Zaid Ibrahim & Co.
+This article was prepared with the assistance of Cheng Yen, Associate at Zaid Ibrahim & Co.

 This alert is for general information only and is not a substitute for legal advice.